The Meaning of Allyship & How Leaders Can Show It

 How Can I Become a Better Ally?

-First, it’s important to note that allyship is not a single action, rather it is ongoing action itself, with a focus on other people, not on yourself.
+First, it’s important to note that allyship isn’t a single action, rather it’s ongoing action itself, with a focus on other people, not on yourself.
 That being said:

 Building a strong foundation of competencies, knowledge, and awareness is the best way to turn allyship from a buzzword into actual, sustainable behaviors that create inclusive environments and build a sense of belonging at work.